 • on last day lunch en route

-You can charge the batteries only in hotel.
+You can charge the batteries only in the hotel.
 There will be no electricity during the trek so keep your batteries charged and bring extra battery backup.

 We are always prepared for the emergency conditions.
 The professional guides are certified in mountaineering courses and are aware of handling problematic situations.
+For more details, you can check this detailed article on a comprehensive guide for safety measures during an emergency breakout in the Trekking.

 There are always some risks in the adventure and without the challenges it is tasteless.
-But, safety is a measure which cannot be ignored at any cost.
+But, safety is a measure that cannot be ignored at any cost.
 Many challenges will be thrown in front but if handled properly you can easily overcome them.
-Himalayan Hikers provide safest treks to their trekkers.
+Himalayan Hikers provide the safest treks to their trekkers.

 Yes, ponchos protect you against rain and snow.
-If the conditions unsafe then the trek routes will be changed and if the weather changes before the trek you will be notified earlier.
+If the conditions are unsafe then the trek routes will be changed and if the weather changes before the trek you will be notified earlier.

-• The cancellation charges are as follows –(No bank charges deducted will be Refundable)Up to 30 Days – 90% cost is Refundable
+The cancellation charges are as follows –(No bank charges deducted will be Refundable)Up to 30 Days – 90% cost is Refundable

 Between 21 to 30 Days – 50% cost is Refundable